mahdimma/task_tracker/README.md

 # Task Tracker CLI

 Task Tracker is a simple command line interface (CLI) application to help you track and manage your tasks.
-It allows you to add, update, delete, and list tasks—all stored in a JSON file for persistence.
+It allows you to add, update, delete, and list tasks—all stored in a JSON file for persistence. start at [roadmap.sh](https://roadmap.sh/projects/task-tracker).

 ## Overview